Information for Current NRS Graduate Students

 Please contact ann [dot] gossage [at] mcgill [dot] ca (Ann Gossage) to obtain keys for the lockers.

 There are several computers available for graduate-student use in the Department in MS2-093.
-Peter Kirby is in charge of this equipment and any serious problems should be reported to him.
+Any serious problems should be reported to the Departmental Chair.
 Printing is done using McGill's Uprint system.
 The Faculty computer facilities in MS2-026 are available to graduate students as well.
 This room is accessible 24 hours a day with a valid student ID card.

 Please see ann [dot] gossage [at] mcgill [dot] ca (Ann Gossage) to set up a printing/photocopying account.